vaishalibadgujar/Data-Analysis-Dashboard/README.md

 # 🚴 Adventure Cycle Sales Analysis Project
-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
-This process involved several stages, including data preprocessing, data cleaning, and data visualization

 ## 📊 Project Overview
 This project focuses on analyzing Adventure Cycle sales data to identify trends, customer behavior, and revenue insights.